Error codes¶

 ).

-Operating system category [Os]¶
+Operating system [Os]¶

 Errors caused by the underlying OS.